 Similarly to salad dressings, Alfredo sauce formulations are notoriously high in fat and calories.
 One manufacturer was able to achieve a 50% reduction in heavy cream by using Grande Bravo.
 As a result, not only did they cut their expenses on cream in half, their new formulation also contained 30% less fat than the traditional recipe.
 This resulted in a lower-cost, lower-fat solution that still provided the same authentic Alfredo sauce taste and mouthfeel.

 Another food manufacturer used Grande Bravo whey protein concentrate to reduce the fat, calories and cost in a new product launch of their spinach and artichoke dip — while maintaining a creamy texture.
-The R&D team at Grande Custom Ingredients Group collaborated with the company’s formulators to develop a formulation with 50% less fat and 23% fewer calories than their original version, and a savings of more than 25% in dairy ingredient costs.
+The R&D team at Grande Custom Ingredients Group collaborated with the company’s formulators to develop a formulation with 50% less fat and 23% fewer calories than their original version.
+They also experienced a savings of more than 25% in dairy ingredient costs.